 Shelburne Museum’s world-renowned wildfowl decoys are housed in Dorset House.
 The house was built around 1832 in East Dorset, Vermont, and is an excellent example of Greek Revival architecture.
 Dorset House’s two-and-a-half-story front-gable main block is flanked by cross-gable wings that give the building classical balance and symmetry.
 The façade is dominated by a massive cornice, and marble slabs are used as a veneer for the foundation and porches.
 The house was dismantled and moved to the Museum in 1953 to serve as exhibit space for the decoy collection.

-Dorset House is currently closed to the public while it undergoes significant upgrades to its heating, cooling, lighting, security, and fire protection systems.
-This project, designed to bring the conditions in which the decoy collection is stored and displayed up to modern conservation standards, has been supported by a grant from the National Endowment for the Humanities.
-Dorset House will reopen in 2017.
+Dorset House is newly opened to the public after significant upgrades to its heating, cooling, lighting, security, and fire protection systems.
+This project, designed to bring the conditions in which the decoy collection is stored and displayed up to modern conservation standards, has been supported by a grant from the National Endowment for the Humanities and be generous donors to the Museum.